fzhwenzhou/CSC1004-Java-ChatRoom/Doc.md

 7. File I/O for message history.

 ## Usage
 1. Running the program.
-On most of the operating systems, double click on "ChatRoom.jar" is enough.
+On most of the operating systems, double click on "ut/artifacts/ChatRoom_jar/ChatRoom.jar" is enough.
 But if it's not applicable for your operating system, you can manually run it by executing "java -jar ChatRoom.jar" in the terminal.
 Be sure that the version of JRE must be 17 or above.
 2. Entry form.
 This form has two buttons: "Server Mode" and "Client Mode."
 You can enter either of the modes by clicking on the specific button.
 3. Server form.
 This form has three components: one "Server Address" text box, one "Server Port" text box, and one "Start Server" button.
 The default value of "Server Address" is 127.0.0.1, that is, it is a loopback address.
 To bind your server to some specific address, please enter it in this text box.
 Or if you want to broadcast it to all of the addresses, please input "0.0.0.0" to the text box.
 The default value of "Server Port" is 32768.
 If this port is occupied or you want to use another port, please modify this field.
 Click "Start Server" to start the server.
 4. Login form.
 This form is used to login.
 You must set the "Server Address" and "Server Port" fields to the exact address and port of server.
 Then you can enter the username and the password in the following two fields.
 The content of the password field is invisible.
 You'll only see dots on it.
 Then you can click on "Login" button or hit the "enter/return" key on the keyboard, and you'll be in "Client" form.
 If you don't have an account, you can register one after clicking the "Register" button.